Cananito/Cananito.github.io/_generator/content/fitness.md

 Less frequently, as assistance, as variations, or just for fun: barbell curls, squat variations, pull variations, press/jerk variations, barbell row, power clean, chin ups.

-### Programming

-My only goal is to get stronger.
-Thus I prioritize strength training: 1-5 reps per set with heavy weight, a.k.a. low “volume” high “intensity”.
-But when I hit a plateau, have an injury, or experience any discomfort, I do incorporate higher “volume” (total reps) and lower “intensity” (weight) to varying degrees.

 ### Why strength?

 It’s easy to find studies showing that greater muscle mass and/or strength correlates to an increase in longevity.
 It’s also the case that while muscle mass correlates with strength, [it’s not directly proportional](https://www.strongerbyscience.com/size-vs-strength/), muscle mass is just one of many factors—but likely the biggest one the more trained you are.
 There's even some evidence of muscle size having no impact on strength[[1](https://www.youtube.com/watch?v=KB0fKTSW3Mw)].
 It’s thus hard to say which is more important for longevity: muscle mass or strength.
 Recent research[[2](https://www.youtube.com/watch?v=CNkfKZPjt5E)][[3](https://www.outsideonline.com/health/training-performance/getting-strong-is-good-for-your-brain-even-if-you-dont-bulk-up/)][[4](https://onlinelibrary.wiley.com/doi/epdf/10.1002/lim2.90)] indicates strength is more important.
 For convenience, I choose to focus on strength, given that it’s easier and cheaper to increase and maintain than muscle.